Manvaril/vehcontrol/README.md

 ## Changelog

 **v1.1.6**
-- Added KeyMapping so clients can change the keybind to open the menu
+- Added KeyMapping so clients can change the keybind in the game menu
+- Added Default Key to config

 **v1.1.5**
 - Added new manifest file [#10](https://github.com/Manvaril/vehcontrol/issues/10)